Hierarchy of hazard controls: Personal protective equipment

 Personal protective equipment (PPE) includes gloves, Nomex clothing, overalls, Tyvek suits, respirators, hard hats, safety glasses, high-visibility clothing, and safety footwear.
 PPE is often the most important means of controlling hazards in fields such as health care and asbestos removal.
 However, considerable efforts are needed to use PPE effectively, such as training in donning and doffing or testing the equipment.
 Additionally, some PPE, such as respirators, increase physiological effort to complete a task and, therefore, may require medical examinations to ensure workers can use the PPE without risking their health.

-Employers should not depend solely on personal protective equipment (PPE) to manage hazards when more effective controls are available.
-While PPE can be beneficial, its effectiveness relies on correct and consistent use, and it may incur significant costs over time, especially when used daily for multiple workers.
-Employers must provide PPE when other control measures are still being developed or cannot adequately reduce hazardous exposure to safe levels.
-Personal Protective Equipment (PPE) minimizes risks to health and safety when worn correctly, including items like earplugs, goggles, respirators, and gloves.
-However, PPE and administrative controls don't eliminate hazards at their source, relying instead on human behavior and supervision.
-As a result, they are among the least effective methods for risk reduction when used alone.

-Role in prevention through design
+Role in Prevention through Design

 The hierarchy of controls is a core component of Prevention through Design, the concept of applying methods to minimize occupational hazards early in the design process.
 Prevention through Design emphasizes addressing hazards at the top of the hierarchy of controls (mainly through elimination and substitution) at the earliest stages of project development.

-NIOSH’s Prevention through Design Initiative comprises "all of the efforts to anticipate and design out hazards to workers in facilities, work methods and operations, processes, equipment, tools, products, new technologies, and the organization of work."

-Variations on the NIOSH control hierarchy
+Variations on the NIOSH Control Hierarchy

 While the control hierarchy shown above is traditionally used in the United States and Canada, other countries or entities may use a slightly different structure.
 In particular, some add isolation above engineering controls instead of combining the two.
 The variation of the hierarchy used in the ARECC decision-making framework and process for industrial hygiene (IH) includes modification of the material or procedure to reduce hazards or exposures (sometimes considered a subset of the hazard substitution option but explicitly considered there to mean that the efficacy of the modification for the situation at hand must be confirmed by the user).
 The ARECC version of the hierarchy also includes warnings as a distinct element to clarify the nature of the warning.
 In other systems, warnings are sometimes considered part of engineering controls and sometimes part of administrative controls.